-Following the issue of development permits for reconfiguring a lot and operational works, the plan of subdivision (or survey) is required to be 'signed' and 'sealed' by Council prior to registering the plan at the titles office of the Queensland Department of Natural Resources & Mines (DNRM).
+Following the issue of development permits for reconfiguring a lot and operational works, the plan of subdivision (or survey) is required to be 'signed' by Council prior to registering the plan at the titles office of the Queensland Department of Natural Resources & Mines (DNRM).

 Commonly used terms for "Plan of Survey"